 The Pareto principle notes that 80% of your revenue will come from the top 20% of your loyalest customers – do you know who yours are?
-And if you do, how do you recognise and reward them?
+And if you do, how do you recognize and reward them?

-To truly be able to recognise loyal customers customers, it’s imperative to have a full view of their customer journey, both off and online.
+To truly be able to recognize loyal customers customers, it’s imperative to have a full view of their customer journey, both off and online.
 After all, someone who shops in your high street store every week, but only occasionally online should be rewarded just as much as a regular online shopper.

 So we’ve established that it’s important to engage with customers and not take their loyalty for granted, but how can you ensure you show your appreciation throughout all the messages you send?

 Personalizing your communications to your customers is more than just including their name in the first line.
 Personalization is about tailoring email content to your customers’ individual circumstances and preferences.
 To demonstrate this, you can: